blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 sessions 1
 ```

-We can observe that there are much more informations, between them and the session token.
+We can observe that there is much more information.
+Between them and the session token.
 That means, we can connect to the dashboard without providing the credentials!

 ![image](./attachments/img35.png)